DodgyBadger/GPT2DB/README.md

 # GPT2DB

 This a proof of concept for connecting a custom GPT to a database to create a data retrieval assistant.
-In this case, a recipe assistant that can help you:
+In this case, a recipe assistant that can:

 * Create new recipes and store them in a database
 * Retrieve recipes using semantic search